Lattice-Based Dynamic $k$-Times Anonymous Authentication with Attribute-Based Credentials: Introduction

 \subsection{Our Contributions}

 Our new scheme provides the following interesting properties and features:

-\begin{enumerate} \item \textbf{Anonymity.} A user's identity cannot be publicly identified if and only if he/she authenticate no more than $k$ times. \item \textbf{Accountability.} A user's identity can be publicly identified if and only if he/she authenticate more than $k$ times. \item \textbf{Dynamicity.} The AP can independently and dynamically grant and revoke users even if they authenticate less than $k$ times. \item \textbf{Exculpability.} An honest user cannot be accused of having performed the AP with the same honest application provider for more than the allowed number of times. \item \textbf{Efficiency.} Our scheme achieves higher efficiency compared to existing lattice-based $k$-TAA in terms of communication costs. \item \textbf{Post-quantum Security.} The security of our scheme is reduced to the well-known complexity assumptions on lattices, so our scheme offers post-quantum security. \end{enumerate}
+\begin{enumerate} \item \textbf{Anonymity.} A user's identity cannot be publicly identified if and only if he/she authenticates no more than $k$ times. \item \textbf{Accountability.} A user's identity can be publicly identified if and only if he/she authenticates more than $k$ times. \item \textbf{Exculpability.} No honest user can be falsely accused of authenticating with the same honest AP more than $k$ times. \item \textbf{Dynamicity.} The AP can grant and revoke users dynamically and independently, even if the users authenticate less than $k$ times. \item \textbf{Efficiency.} Our scheme achieves higher efficiency compared to existing lattice-based $k$-TAA in terms of communication costs. \item \textbf{Attribute-Based Credentials.} The authorized users are allowed to selectively disclose attributes during authentication by using the credentials from the GM. \item \textbf{Post-quantum Security.} The proposed scheme relies on standard lattice-based hardness assumptions and therefore achieves post-quantum security. \end{enumerate}

-Our contributions are as follows: (1) we present a concrete construction of our scheme; (2) our scheme is instantiated and compared with related schemes; (3) the security of our scheme is formally proven.
+Our contributions are summarized as follows: (1) we build a concrete construction of our dynamic $k$-TAA scheme; (2) our scheme is instantiated and compared with related schemes; (3) the security of our scheme is formally proven.
 The novelty is to protect users' privacy and implement flexible revocation.